CopernicaMarketingSoftware/AMQP-CPP/README.md

     -   ability to set up secure connections (or is this fully done on the IO level)
     -   login with other protocols than login/password
     -   publish confirms
+    -   returned messages

 We also need to add more safety checks so that strange or invalid data from RabbitMQ does not break the library (although in reality RabbitMQ only sends valid data).
 Also, when we now receive an answer from RabbitMQ that does not match the request that we sent before, we do not report an error (this is also an issue that only occurs in theory).

 It would be nice to have sample implementations for the ConnectionHandler